Time and time again, EHR has continues to remain the winner for practitioners.

-In a study of 17 primary-care clinics, Canadian researchers found that providers were able to achieve positive ROI on their EHR investment within 10 months, on average.
-The main reason was an increase in the number of patients each clinician could see after the EHR implementation—a 27% increase in the active-patients-to-clinician ratio.
+Despite adoption concerns with doctors over seamless implementation, electronic health records give doctors the ability to achieve positive returns on investment with the money they have put into EHR.
+The primary reason: was an increase in the number of patients each clinician could see after the EHR implementation—a 27% increase in the active-patients-to-clinician ratio.

 Of course, provider experiences with EHRs vary greatly.
 Both the US and Canada have seen incredible successes and spectacular failures, with some practices going so far as to uninstall their EHR.